jippey67/sdc-p5/README.md

 ## The result

-The whole pipeline led to the creation of this video
+The whole pipeline led to the creation of this [video](https://github.com/jippey67/sdc-p5/blob/master/project_video.mp4).
+It tracks the cars in the neighborhood very well.
+And there is the occasional false positive on the left side.
+I could have easily left that one out by starting the sliding windows more towards the center of the image, but as the would deteriorate the generality of the pipeline I decided to leave it in.

+## Discussion

 ## sources
 * udacity.com: various Python functions